 The capacity of sand boxes will of course limit the availability of the sander system; the Achilles heel is the need to keep sand boxes topped up under all operating conditions.
 A sand box which may need only to be topped up at scheduled exam intervals (four to six weeks) in spring and summer may need topping up every two to three nights in autumn.
 This places management, staffing and berthing challenges on train operators.
 An incident at Stonegate in Kent in autumn 2011 (RAIB report) highlighted the importance of robust sand usage monitoring and replenishment regimes.
-Sanders should be treated as 'safety critical' and appropriate instructions put in place for managing trains
+Sanders should be treated as 'safety critical' and appropriate instructions put in place for managing trains with empty sand boxes.
+The inclusion of sand box level detection in the design, flow rate monitoring or usage calculations based on, for example, WSP activity and sanding rate, should be considered to provide targets for monitoring and inspection.
+Suppliers can now provide systems with digital or analogue sand level indicators and some systems can calculate the sand used in order to predict the sand level.

-- 1 Introduction

 - 2 Low adhesion

 - 3 Operational measures

 - 4 Infrastructure measures

 - 5 Rolling stock measures

 - 6 Train detection measures

 - 7 Abbreviations

 - 8 Glossary

 - 9 Bibliography

 - A1 Summary of preparations